fannycasado/samsungproject/CodeBook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-which were programatically downloaded and unzipped to the working directory using R as UCI HAR Dataset
+which were programatically downloaded and unzipped to the working directory using R as 'UCI HAR Dataset'

 HOW THE SCRIPT WORKS
 =================================================================================================================================================================